 The behaviour may start out seeming friendly but get angrier or even violent over time.
 Like many other forms of violence, stalking is about control.

-Who is responsible for stalking?
+Who is responsible for stalking and monitoring?

 • Boyfriends, girlfriends, partners, husbands or wives